nedwin/blog/_posts/2018-08-20-my-grand-theory-of-customer-validation.md

+---
+layout: post
-# The Grand Theory Of Customer Validation
+title:  "The Grand Theory Of Customer Validation"
+---

 ## Talking to customers is a critical factor in building a successful company.